 One guest commented we had everything we needed, ‘even chopsticks!’.
 It’s little touches like these that impress guests, and impressed guests writes good reviews.

 Get a decent Key Safe.
 Guests are happy to use them and it means you don’t have to meet and greet if you can’t get away from work.
-We use the Supra model from The Key Safe Company.
-We’ve tried loads of others from different places and they all broke.
+We use the Supra model.
+You can buy it on Amazon.* We’ve tried loads of others from different places and they all broke.
 This is recommended by the police and has never let us down.
 We now have four of them.